ASPA Member Feature: Bayou Shrimp Processors, Inc.

 Shep says when scouting plant locations for purchase, they were attracted to the area because of the work ethic already firmly established: “These people are the salt of the earth,” he says.
 “Most of the people that work here grew up in this shrimping town, and they take a lot of pride in everything they do.
 The shrimp packers want to pack shrimp better than anyone else.
 The people that are picking pieces out of the shrimp want to pick pieces better than anyone else.
 They take pride in every aspect of their job, and that reflects in their work.”

-The commitment is impressive as most of Bayou Shrimp’s full-time employees each have nearly 20 years of loyal service.
-Roland Esponge has worked for the company as a physical plant manager for 19 years, but he also helped the original owners design and build the plant in 1995.
+The commitment is impressive as most of Bayou Shrimp’s full-time employees each have over 20 years of loyal service.
+Roland Esponge has worked for the company as a physical plant manager for years, but he also helped the original owners design and build the plant in 1995.

 He has watched the industry transition significantly over the years from eight plants down to two or three, but he remembers every detail, especially since he accompanied his father on fishing trips and helped worked his family’s dock.
 Roland can tell you where the old ice house used to be, where every dock operation was located, how plants have come and gone, who was involved in the industry, where certain boats were tied up on the water, and can even point out where all the bars used to be that past fishermen once frequented after long trips on the Gulf.